dxgldotorg/dxgl/ReadMe.txt

 What doesn't work:
 * Most functions are stubbed out and return an error
 * No 3D graphics support
-* Blt() may cause crashing

 == Roadmap ==
 These are goals to be set for future releases.
 Please see https://www.williamfeely.info/wiki/DXGL for updated information.

-- Version 0.0.7 Pre-Alpha
-* Fix blitting in fullscreen.

 - Version 0.1.0 Alpha
 * Implement per-application settings